Planning a Santa Barbara day trip is one of my favorite things to do.

 For a relaxing afternoon, you should check Salt, a business featuring pink Himalaya salt cave rooms, massages, and facials.
 You can book a treatment, join a yoga class or shop for their unique products.

 I would then move to the Funk Zone for some wine tasting.
 I will pick two (max three) places to sip, sit and chat with friends.
+The wineries here are part of the Urban Wine Trail.

 You have plenty of options here.
 The difficult part is actually narrowing down the options.
 The places you pick will be based on your tastes.
 I recommend researching the tasting rooms in the area beforehand or asking for recommendations at the visitors’ center.